minmmwin/DataCamp-Data-Analyst-in-Power-BI/README.md

 Course 6: Data Transformation in Power BI
 1. Reshaping Data
    -  Restructure and reshape data in Power BI
+2. Combining Data in Power Query
-   -  Stitch together data in different ways from various sources to enrich analytical capabilities
+   -  Combine data in different ways from various sources to enrich analytical capabilities

 My statement of Accomplishment can be found in the following link: ()